SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-21-The-"Maximum-Diversification-Frontier".md

 In the previous blog post [The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html#risk), we embarked on an exploration on various portfolio construction methods, each tailored to different levels of market information availability.
 One such method we discussed (and I found very handy in quite some applications) is the Maximum Diversification (MD), which aims to maximize diversification in terms of correlation.
 It is a direct application of the notion diversification for efficient risk premium harvest and provides much more flexibility in integrating optimization constraints compared to its closely related couterpart Risk Parity (RP).

 Expanding our exploration of MD, this blog post will take a closer look at its **application in strategic asset allocation**.
 We will examine the underlying assumption of consistent long-term balance between risk and return that underpins MD.
-More importantly, we will explore MD at various volatility targets to construct an achievable "Maximum Diversification Frontier" and examine its performance in the markets of US, Eurozone, Japan, and China.
+More importantly, we will explore MD at various volatility targets to construct an achievable "Maximum Diversification Frontier" and examine its performance at major markets like US, Eurozone, Japan, and China.

 The resulting "Maximum Diversification Frontier" showcases an upward frontier, depicting the increasing realized risk and return at corresponding risk targets.
 Hence as a parrallel of the efficient frontier (probably also intersect at some points), I have the blog named as "Maximum Diversification Frontier".